The Dark Lantern of the late 19th Century

 The shutters could be closed by any of several methods, depending on the lantern design.
 The simplest design, seen on lanterns made over many years, was to make the shutter part of the top, so an operator could rotate the top to open or close the light.
 When open, the shutter serves as a reflector behind the wick, and some of the lanterns that operate by turning the top can be easily disassembled for cleaning by pulling the top up.
 Again, the Adams & Westlake lantern illustrates this design.

 Another common design controls the shutter with a knob in a slot at the bottom right of the lantern.
-Pushing the knob around to the front of the lantern closes off the light (or opens it on some models).
+Pushing the knob around to the front of the lantern closes off the light.

 In 1886 a design was patented for operating the shutter with the thumb of the hand that held the lantern.
 The implications for one-handed operation meant that the other hand could open doors or hold a weapon.
 Dietz, an American maker of high quality lanterns, began selling this design in 1888 and marked them “Police Flashlight.”